 Total remuneration of SIDAC employees, including MRTs, may be comprised of fixed remuneration (i.e., base salary, non-discretionary pension, other benefits and all allowances including mobility-related allowances) and variable remuneration (i.e., annual incentives and deferred incentives).
-Severance pay, if any, is determined on a case-by-case basis and involves input from the legal, human resources and compliance departments.
-Additionally, the advice of external counsel is sought to ensure any severance payment is sound.
+SIDAC typically provides severance at or above Irish statutory requirements and in line with market practice in Ireland.
+In accordance with EU Capital Requirements Directives and related regulation and guidance, any early termination payments reflect performance achieved over time and do not reward for failure or misconduct, and are made consistent with appropriate risk management.
+Severance payments to MRTs are made in compliance with EU Capital Requirements Directives remuneration requirements and section 9.3 of the EBA Guidelines.
+Severance pay, if any, is determined on a case-by-case basis and involves legal and human resources.
+Additionally, SIDAC may seek the advice of external counsel to ensure any severance payments are sound.